Table of Contents

 The digestion of protein

 Digestion of protein into peptides continues via the enzymes in the pancreatic juice – trypsin, chymotrypsin, carboxypeptidase and elastase.
-All the enzymes have a slightly different effect, because each enzyme cleaves the peptide bonds between other amino acids.
+All the enzymes have a slightly different effect, because each enzyme cleaves the peptide bonds between different amino acids.
 While trypsin, chymotrypsin and elastase cleave peptide bonds between a specific amino acid and its neighbor, carboxypeptidase separates amino acids at a peptide’s carboxyl terminus.

 Protein digestion is completed by two peptidases in the brush border: